Five takeaways from the Democratic National Convention

 Why We Wrote This

 Most Americans are still getting to know Kamala Harris – and the race for the White House may be decided by the race to define her.
-The DNC was a chance for Democrats to lean into her biography and highlight their most favorable issues.
+The Democratic National Convention was a chance for Democrats to lean into her biography and highlight their most favorable issues.

 Filling in Harris’ biography